 - Presentation of completed research at a public meeting or symposium.
 All Seward Fellows are strongly encouraged to make a presentation at the Steinmetz Symposium.

 - Additional course work.
-Seward Fellows need 2 additional course credits to graduate: i.e. 38 courses for non-engineering majors and 42 courses for engineering majors.
+Seward Fellows need 38 courses to graduate, rather than the Union standard 36 courses.
 The Seward Independent Study Project and Advanced Placement courses may be used to fulfill this requirement.

 - Seward Fellows are not required to take Honors Preceptorial FYP100H or Scholars Research Seminar SCH150.